Pradumnasaraf/gencli/README.md

 - **Image Analysis**: Get details about an image.
 - **Search**: Ask a question and get a response.
 - **Update**: easily update GenCLI to the latest version with a single command.
+- **Output Language**: Get the response in your preferred language.

 ### 🚀 Getting Started